Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 aider src/auth.ts src/middleware.ts

-Gemini CLI brings Gemini 2.5 Pro to your terminal with built-in Google Search grounding (the agent can verify answers against the web).
+Gemini CLI now offers auto model routing (picks Gemini 3.1 Pro for complex tasks, 2.5 Flash for simple ones), real-time voice mode, bundled offline search via ripgrep, and Gemma 4 local model support.
 File operations, shell commands, web fetching, and MCP support come standard.
 Three authentication tiers: free personal, Google AI Plus, and enterprise Vertex AI.

 Falls short: Gemini models only (no Claude or GPT), less mature for complex multi-file refactors, no Agent Teams or subagents.